mattburgess/tfcloud-path-to-prod/src/tfcloud-setup/pre-requisites.md

 ## Command Line Utilities

 1. The `terraform` CLI.
-Follow Hashicorp's [Installation instructions](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for your OS of choice.
+Follow Hashicorp's [installation instructions](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for your OS of choice.
 Although you'll be using Terraform Cloud to ultimately deploy your infrastructure, the local CLI is used to initially bootstrap things and can be further used to execute plans and applies in Terraform Cloud

 ## Terraform Code Working Directory